Major enrichments for the “All Cosmic Bodies” poster

 • Eoarchean Era.

-• While I can’t collect Hadean Eon rocks from Earth, other planetesimals condensed at the same time, but not as parts of Earth.
-Pieces of those have since landed on Earth as chondrite meteorites.
+• While I can’t collect Hadean Eon rocks from Earth, other planetesimals condensed at the same time, but didn’t collide with Earth till later.
+Pieces of those are chondrite meteorites.
 They’re scientifically important, but abundant and therefore affordable.

 SEQUENCES FOR SALE